hartwigmedical/hmftools/orange/README.md

     - RNA Depth for variants is picked up in case purple somatic/germline variants have been annotated with RNA.
     - Amps and dels are annotated with expression data (tpm, plus percentiles and fold change)
     - Fusions are annotated by RNA support:
-        - For `EXON_DEL_DUP` and other inter-gene fusions, a list of novel splice junctions is used for annotation.
+        - For `EXON_DEL_DUP` and other intra-gene fusions, a list of novel splice junctions is used for annotation.
         - IG fusions are annotated with the expression data of the 3' gene
         - All other fusions are annotated with their equivalent counterparts in RNA.
     - A new chapter is added with RNA statistics and various types of novel findings that were not found in DNA.